 The answer just isn’t clear.

 “The data on mechanisms are limited.
 Currently we know little about how glucosamine may affect cardiovascular health,” said Qi.

 But, as Qi points out in the study, there are some theories.

-Inflammation is common among heart disease and stroke patients, and it’s believed to play a role in cardiovascular disease.
-Glucosamine appears to have anti-inflammatory properties, which could therefore be preventive.
+Inflammation is common among heart disease and stroke patients, and it’s believed to

 “The mechanism of this benefit is unknown, but certainly the anti-inflammatory effects of glucosamine could be important and account for these thought-provoking findings,” said Mintz.